-Tools can also be passed through the scope for a biopsy.
-A sample of the intestine will be removed and checked under a microscope.
-This will show any damage and help with the diagnosis.
+Tools can also be passed through the scope to do a biopsy.
+A sample of the intestine will be removed and checked in a lab.
+This will show any damage and help confirm the diagnosis.

 Celiac disease.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/topics/dmp~AN~T114570/Celiac-disease.
-Updated January 10, 2018.
-Accessed February 12, 2018.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/celiac-disease.
+Accessed January 4, 2021.

 Celiac disease.
 Merck Manual Professional Version website.
 Available at: http://www.merckmanuals.com/professional/gastrointestinal-disorders/malabsorption-syndromes/celiac-disease.
 Accessed January 4, 2021.

 Diagnosis of celiac disease.
 National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/digestive-diseases/celiac-disease/diagnosis.
-Updated June 2016.
-Accessed February 12, 2018.
+Accessed January 5, 2021.

 What is celiac disease?
 Celiac Disease Foundation website.
 Available at: https://celiac.org/celiac-disease/understanding-celiac-disease-2/what-is-celiac-disease.
 Accessed January 4, 2021.